Maria Hertogh: Second appeal

 Meanwhile, the Hertoghs had not given up legal pursuit to retrieve Maria.
 Only a day after the marriage, Aminah received the Hertoghs' representative lawyers from Kuala Lumpur.
 The lawyers delivered a letter demanding Maria's return by 10 August, failing which legal action would be taken.
 Believing that the marriage settled the matter, Aminah and Mansoor both ignored the deadline.
 The Hertoghs did not.
 On 26 August, an originating summons was taken out, under the Guardianship of Infants Ordinance, by the Hertoghs as plaintiffs against Aminah, Maria and Mansoor, who were all made defendants.

 The hearing proceeded between 20 and 24 November.
 For four months, the matter hung in suspense.
-During this time, Maria rarely left her residence in the house of M.A.
-Majid, then president of the Muslim Welfare Association and Adabi's foster father, because in her own words, she attracted "too much attention".
+During this time, in order to avoid public scrutiny, Maria rarely left her residence in the house of M.A.
+Majid, then-president of the Muslim Welfare Association and Adabi's foster father.
 Nevertheless, media coverage on the incident had grown to a global scale.
 Letters from Muslim organisations in Pakistan promising financial and other help arrived, some going so far as to declare any further move by the Dutch Government to separate the couple as "an open challenge to the Muslim world".
 Pledges of aid also came from Maria's native Indonesia and as far as Saudi Arabia.

 The hearing finally opened, and Maria's natal mother, Adeline Hertogh travelled down to Singapore to attend.
 The judge, Justice Brown, delivered the verdict in the case entitled Re M. H. Hertogh, an Infant: Hertogh v.
 Amina binte Mohamed and Others two weeks later.
 The marriage, instead of resolving the dispute, had instead complicated it.
 His judgment stated inter alia: